ioanj/pm-documents/Framing.md

   - Document additional risks
   - Document additional assumptions
   - Document additional questions/follow ups
-  - Begin to complete the Security impact, Interface impact and Financial impact documents
   - Review the parking lot
   - Define initial KPIs and metrics (these must align to goals)
   - Define the MVP